 In order to decide this matter, I compiled a list of all 168 propositions encoded in the P1 S-pattern, all colloquial neologisms from Rosenthal's (2005/2018) Comprehensive Dictionary of Israeli Slang (~10,000 entries; see Section 2.7).
 I divided them into two groups - those with a dative participant and those without a dative participant.
 I then checked how each item was paraphrased - whether by an S1 S-pattern, or by the P1 S-pattern, or simply by a phrase.
 For instance, Example (3.29a) is a proposition cast in the form of a P1 S-pattern appearing with a dative participant.
 It is paraphrased by a proposition (3.29a') cast in the form of a Verbal S1 S-pattern.
-Example (3.29b), on the other hand, is a proposition cast in the form of a P1 S-pattern with a dative participant which is paraphrased by a different proposition cast in the form of a P1 S-pattern (3.29b').
-Example (3.30a) is a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition also cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition also cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition also cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition also cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition also cast in the form hu po'el lelo ma'acorim musari'imhe operates without restraints moral
+Example (3.29b), on the other hand, is a proposition cast in the form of a P1 S-pattern with a dative participant which is paraphrased by a different proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant which is paraphrased by a proposition cast in the form of a P1 S-pattern without a dative participant whi

-- (3.29) a. $en{PREDICATE}$ $lo{AFFECTEE}$ $elohim{EXISTENT}$ there's no to him God - a'. paraphrase (Verbal S1 S-pattern):

-'He operates beyond the pale of any acceptable human conduct.'

-- b. $ni\check{s}bar{PREDICATE}$ $lo{AFFECTEE}$ breaks to.him - b'. paraphrase (Evaluative P1 S-pattern): kaca nafšo has.enough.of his.soul

-'He has enough of (something).'

-- (3.30) a. $tov{PREDICATE}$ $\varnothing{AFFECTEE}$ lada'at good to.know

-- a'. paraphrase (Verbal S1 S-pattern)

-lamadeti mašehu mo'il

-I.learned something useful

-'It's good to know.'

-- b. $ef\check{s}ar{PREDICATE}$ $\varnothing{AFFECTEE}$ $li\check{s}mo'a$ sika nofelet it's.possible to.hear pin falling - b'. paraphrase (Existential P1 S-pattern): sarera dmama muxletet prevailed silence utter
+(3.29) a. $en{PREDICATE}$ $lo{AFFECTEE}$ $elohim{EXISTENT}$ there's.no to.him God a'. paraphrase (Verbal S1 S-pattern): hu po'el lelo ma'acorim musari'im he operates without restraints moral 'He operates beyond the pale of any acceptable human conduct.' b. nišbar {PREDICATE} lo {AFFECTEE} breaks to.him b'. paraphrase (Evaluative P1 S-pattern): kaca nafšo has.enough.of his.soul 'He has enough of (something).'
+(3.30) a. $tov{PREDICATE}$ $\emptyset{AFFECTEE}$ $lada'at$ goodto.know paraphrase (Verbal S1 S-pattern) lamadeti mašehu mo'il I.learned something useful 'It's good to know.' b. efšar_PREDICATE $\emptyset{AFFECTEE}$ lišmo'asikanofeletit's.possibleto.hearpinfalling b'. paraphrase (Existential P1 S-pattern): sarera dmama muxletet prevailed silence utter